Nexus' software components have new names:

 #default.addAccountContactEmail = false

-Only relevant if upgrading from 8.4.0.
-Not needed if you update from 8.4.1 or later.
+This is only relevant if you are upgrading from 8.4.0.
+This is not needed if you update from 8.4.1 or later.

 The WinEP configuration has been extended with additional options.